 Chief Investment Officer, OPTrust

-Managing Director, Two Sigma Advisors
+Managing Director, Two Sigma Advisers

-Chief Investment Officer, Two Sigma Advisors
+Chief Investment Officer, Two Sigma Advisers

 Chief Executive Officer, Verger Capital Management